 5. Ensuring that the manufacturer has assigned UDI to devices - See MDR Article 13(2d)

 One of key differences between the Authorized Representative and the importer has to do with exposure.
 Your contract with your authorized representative (and the amount they charge) takes into account the fact that they can be held legally liable for your defective devices sold in Europe per MDR Article 11(5).
 Similarly, your Importer has significant exposure in that they can be held financially liable for your non-compliance with the MDR.
 The difference here is that the importer is responsible for “placing the device on the market” – something your Authorized Representative does not do.

 Furthermore, EU Regulation 2019/1020 takes effect in 2021 and supplements the MDR and IVDR.
 Article 15 states the following:

 Recovery of costs by market surveillance authorities

 1.Member States may authorise their market surveillance authorities to reclaim from the relevant economic operator the totality of the costs of their activities with respect to instances of non-compliance.
 2.The costs referred to in paragraph 1 of this Article may include the costs of carrying out testing, the costs of taking measures in accordance with Article 28(1) and (2), the costs of storage and the costs of activities relating to products that are found to be non-compliant and are subject to corrective action prior to their release for free circulation or their placing on the market.

 As an example, the Dutch Competent Authority (IGJ - Inspectie Gezondheidszorg en Jeugd), can summon the Importer to stop its activities and impose penalties for as long as the undesired situation remains unchanged.
+Based on this, you can see that your EU importer is much more involved in the making sure your devices are compliant with the regulations than your EU Authorized Representative.
 That's why most authorized representatives, distributors and third-party logistics providers are reluctant to take on the role of importer.